-In the case of donations made online, the Foundation does not collect your credit card information.
+In the case of donations made online, we do not collect your credit card information.
 Instead, this information is collected and processed by third-party, PCI-compliant services.
-We use FrontStream Payments to collect your payment information, which is processed directly through iATS Payments who uses and stores it.
+We use FrontStream Payments to collect your payment information, which is processed directly through iATS Payments, which uses and stores it.

-Donations made by credit card in person, through the mail or by phone are collected by the Foundation and processed using iATS Payments.
+We collect donations made by credit card in person, through the mail or by phone and process them using iATS Payments.

 A word on fundraising

 As a registered Canadian charity, we cannot do our work without the financial support of our many generous donors.
 We do our best to reach out to as many possible individual supporters as we can.
 Our donors allow us to maintain our independence.